-In the GenHM framework, the unification of upward and downward displacement is implemented as linking multiple syntactic positions to the same M-value.
-In this section, we present evidence from predicate clefts for this type of implementation.
+In the GenHM framework, the unification of upward and downward displacement is implemented as linking multiple syntactic terminals to the same M-value.
+In this section, we present evidence from predicate clefts for this implementation.
 In particular, we show that it allows us to account for inflection doubling in Swedish, as well as root allomorphy in Yiddish.
-We then return to languages in which the clefted predicate is an infinitive or bare form and show how this inflectional deficiency is captured by the system developed in previous sections.
+We then return to languages in which the clefted predicate is an infinitive or a bare form and show how this inflectional deficiency is captured by the system developed in previous sections.
 In a nutshell, we argue that the lack of finite inflection in the fronted verb is due to phrasal movement creating a defective chain in the fronted VP.

-As discussed in the previous section, predicate clefting involves movement of a verb (VP or possibly a bare V)38 to a sentence initial position.
-In V-stranding languages, the verb is pronounced twice: in the fronted position and inside of the main clause, as illustrated with Polish and Hebrew below.
+As discussed in the previous section, predicate clefting involves movement of a verb (VP or possibly a bare V) to a sentence initial position.
+In V-stranding languages, the verb is pronounced twice, in the fronted position and inside of the main clause:

-(73) a.
-Zaśpiewać, może zaśpiewam.

-sing.INF maybe sing.FUT.1SG

-'Sing, maybe I will.'
-Polish
+(74) a.
+Zaśpiewać, może zaśpiewam. sing.INF maybe sing.FUT.1SG 'Sing, maybe I will.'

-b. lirkod, Gil lo yirkod ba-xayim.

-dance.INF Gil not dance.FUT in-the-life

-'As for dancing, Gil will never dance.'
+b. lirkod, Gil lo yirkod ba-xayim. dance.INF Gil not dance.FUT in-the-life 'As for dancing, Gil will never dance.'